-- a.
-Monthly Expenses incurred regularly each month such as doctor visits and medical supplies; - Nonmonthly Expenses which are not incurred monthly but are incurred periodically, such as quarterly doctor visits; - c.
-One-time Expenses incurred such as hospital bills.
+- Monthly Expenses regularly incurred each month such as the Medicare Part D enhanced plan portion of premiums above the benchmark; - Nonmonthly Expenses which are not incurred monthly but are incurred periodically, such as quarterly insurance premiums; or - One-time Expenses incurred such as hearing aids.

-If the caseworker is unable to determine within a fair degree of certainty what the non-covered medical expenses will be, then no medical expenses will be deducted from the income.
+If the eligibility worker is unable to determine within a fair degree of certainty what the non-covered medical expenses will be, then no medical expenses will be deducted from the income.